-a. meets regularly with the external auditors and executive directors attending by invitation;b. receives and considers reports relating to the monitoring of the adequacy of the c. monitors the nature and extent of non-audit work undertaken by the external auditors; and d. makes recommendations to the Board on these matters.
+- a. meets regularly with the external auditors and executive directors attending by invitation; - b. receives and considers reports relating to the monitoring of the adequacy of the Company's internal controls, the suitability of its accounting policies and financial reporting and matters arising from the external auditors work; - c. monitors the nature and extent of non-audit work undertaken by the external auditors; and - d. makes recommendations to the Board on these matters.